 Easy Marinated Olives are a great addition to a cheese board or for holiday parties.
 A blend of olives, olive oil, garlic, capers and lemons make these the perfect party appetizer.

-In addition to all of the deliciousness mentioned above, when it comes to snacking, olives are among one of my favorites.
+In addition to all of the deliciousness mentioned above, when it comes to snacking, I cannot forget olives.
 They are great as an addition to cheese boards.
 Obviously they are great in cocktails.
 And, honestly, they are simply great to just snack on by themselves.
 Especially when the olives are marinated as they are in this recipe.

 Much like other marinated snacks, you can find marinated olives pretty easily at the grocery store.
 But, also like other marinated snacks, they can be pretty expensive.
 Instead, you can make them at home.
 All you really need is a olives, seasonings, citrus and a high quality olive oil.